 In this article, we’ll review several reasons why a hard sell doesn’t work, compare a hard sell and a soft sell, and grab some inspiration from examples.

-4 Reasons Why a Hard Sell Doesn't Work
+4 Reasons Why Hard Selling Doesn’t Work

 - Insistent language of sales reps.
 The tactic can intimidate buyers with an often aggressive tone of voice.
-It leaves negative emotions and impressions about the company and discourages customers from purchasing a brand’s products or services again.
+It leaves negative emotions and impressions about a company and discourages customers from purchasing a brand’s products or services again.

 Now that you know the reasons why it’s better not to consider a hard sell in your marketing strategy, let’s proceed to the difference between a hard and a soft sell.

-Hard Sell vs Soft Sell
+Hard Sell vs. Soft Sell